rasika2012/openchoreo/samples/deploying-applications/build-from-source/reading-list-service/README.md

 kubectl apply -f samples/deploying-applications/build-from-source/reading-list-service/reading-list-service.yaml
 ```

-## Checking the Build Workflow Status
+## Check the Build Workflow Status
 You can check the logs of the workflow by running the following command.

 ```bash